harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- A substring is a contiguous sequence of characters within an existing string.

 ### std::string_view may not be null-terminated
 - If a `std::string_view` is viewing a whole string (which includes a null-termination), then it is viewing a null-terminated string (and treated as such).
+But if it is viewing a substring that does not include a null-termination, then it is not null-terminated.
+- In most cases, using a `std::string_view` that is not null-terminated is fine.
+However, it's best not to write any code that assumes a `std::string_view` is null-terminated.